 Locally sourced fresh food, some of which is ready to eat.

 Venn Street Market is a hugely popular street market in Clapham which takes place every Saturday.
 At the food market you'll find Veasey & Sons Fishmongers, who catch all their shell and wet fish off the south coast to provide a great display of fresh British fish; Garlic Wood Farm, offering their own traditional and rare breed beef, game and wild fowl; and Ted's Veg, from Lincolnshire they provide a huge choice of fresh seasonal root vegetables.
 Further stalls include The Borough Cheese Co, Gastronomica, The Honest Carrot and Sweet & Tart.
 For those looking for something to feast on there and then, Moen & Sons provide a sizzling hog roast and The Rotisserie Co serves hot spit roast chicken ciabattas.
 Falafels, Japanese dumplings and a selection of drinks are also available.
 By promoting high quality producers, the market aims to encourage local flower, plant and food production to support the local economy.

 Columbia Road Market

 Berwick Street Market

 Portobello Road Market

 Venn Street Market

-From cheap budget hotels to luxury 5 star suites see our discounts for hotels, including InterContinental London Westminster from 52% off.
+From cheap budget places to stay to luxury 5 star hotels see our special offers for hotels, including Gloucester Place Hotel London from 45% off.